danmayer/deferred-server/README.md

   * convert to rails this app will have some frontend work, and rails helpers are better than a collection of buggy replacements for rails helpers
     * add form to add user / projects
     * show listing of projects
     * show past results for projects / etc

+__Bugs__

+  * First request to EC2 seems to sometimes miss or timeout, after the EC2 has been warmed up further requests seem to work.

+__Completed__

+  * support display results via S3 files
+  * support list of projects
+  * a way to have deferred-server shut down the ec2 instances?
+Or should the end server shutdown itself? (currently heroku cron puts any ec2 server inactive for 30 minutes back to sleep)